UPDATED: Governor asks for halt on Afghan resettlements following refugee's arrest

-Gov. Greg Gianforte and U.S. Sen. Steve Daines are calling for President Biden to stop Afghan resettlements in Montana after a refugee from Afghanistan was charged with sexual assault in Missoula earlier this week.
+Gov. Greg Gianforte, U.S. Sen. Steve Daines and U.S. Rep. Matt Rosendale are calling for President Biden to stop Afghan resettlements in Montana after a refugee from Afghanistan was charged with sexual assault in Missoula earlier this week.

 Zabihullah Mohmand, 19, appeared in Missoula Justice Court on Tuesday.
 He is charged with one count of sexual intercourse without consent, a felony.
 The survivor told officials Mohmand is from Afghanistan, charging documents said.

-In an email to the Missoulian on Thursday, the Montana Department of Public Health and Human Services Public Information Officer Jon Ebelt confirmed Mohmand is part of the federal Afghan Placement and Assistance Program.
+In an email to the Missoulian on Thursday, Jon Ebelt, a spokesman for the Montana Department of Public Health and Human Services, confirmed Mohmand is part of the federal Afghan Placement and Assistance Program.
 He is one of 20 Afghan refugees currently in Montana.

-Mohmand told officials he was visiting Missoula on a worldwide trip, charging documents said.
+Mohmand told police he was visiting Missoula on a worldwide trip, charging documents said.
 He did not mention being part of a refugee program.

-The accused individual was admitted to the United States and placed in Montana under Humanitarian Parole, which is separate from the Special Immigrant Visa (SIV) program, Daines' statement read.
+A statement from Daines' office said Mohmand was admitted to the United States and placed in Montana under Humanitarian Parole, which is separate from the Special Immigrant Visa (SIV) program.

 The International Rescue Committee confirmed this information to Daines’ office late Wednesday afternoon, Daines spokeswoman Katie Schoettler said in an email to the Missoulian.